Research

 Like tesserae in a mosaic, the building blocks of research should be visible and connected so others can understand how you put the pieces together.

 Clarity is important not only so that others can understand and verify your research conclusions, but because you don’t want to leave out your journey of discovery.
-This is the crux of research.
+This is the essence of research.
 Why are we leaving out the good stuff?

 Individual tesserae have no meaning until they are put into context.
 Only as you look at the bigger picture do you see the true meaning of each piece.